austinmama/fortigate-1g/bypass.md

 # Bypassing the firewall
 {: #bypassing-the-firewall}

-You can bypass your Fortigate Security Appliance 1 Gbps (FSA) by following the instructions here.
+You can bypass your FortiGate Security Appliance 1 Gbps (FSA) by following the instructions here.
 {: shortdesc}

 Follow these steps: